nostrumbiodiscovery/msm_pele/docs/_build/tutorial.rst

 `Transition Study`::

-  python -m MSM_PELE.AdaptivePELE.analysis.adaptivePlot 5 6 1000 -rmsd | gnuplot -p
+  python -m msm_pele.AdaptivePELE.analysis.adaptivePlot 5 6 1000 -rmsd | gnuplot -p

 If there are some trajectories connecting the binding site to the bulk as seen in the image we can presume the MSM states will be correctly